85Ryan/gatsby-plugin-usei18n/README.md

 By adding a suffix/postfix in your filenames you can define the locale that the document is in.

-You can also see an [official example](https://github.com/gatsbyjs/themes/tree/master/starters/example-i18n) to learn more.
+You can also see the [example](https://github.com/85Ryan/example-usei18n.git) to learn more.

 ### Plugins Options